 Decaffeinated coffee was invented by a German, Lugwig Roselius in 1905.
 The Swiss took over the dominance of decalf mostly because the Germans didn’t see the sense of taking anything away from coffee.

 Maybe the other greatest effect on the coffee world also came from a German.
 In 1908, Melitta Benz invented the paper coffee filter.
 To say that this innovation was significant is an understatement.
 The Americans use these filters for drip coffee to the virtual exclusion of all other methods.
-The Germans and most other coffee purist prefer gold filters, French presses, vacuum pots and espresso machines as well as several other ingenious devises.
+The Germans and most other coffee purists prefer gold filters, French presses, vacuum pots, and espresso machines as well as several other ingenious devices.

 Paper filters absorb and hold much of the cafeoils that provide body and many of the delicate flavor tones.
 Like their disdain for decalf, the Germans cannot abide the thought of taking anything away from the bean.
 They want everything they can get out of every bean.